Instagram page sparks outcry on DMBA's birth control coverage - The Daily Universe

 Fountain, a returned missionary who calls her family “the most Latter-day Saint family you can get,” becomes frustrated when she feels that speaking up gets her dismissed as “anti-Church.”
 She wishes that those who would dismiss her instead would see that “this daughter of God is hurting.”

 Though a newlywed who needed contraceptives for family planning purposes, she especially sympathized with those who need them for medical conditions.
-Comparing these individuals with the biblical “woman having an issue of blood 12 years,” who many scholars believe suffered from a condition affecting her menstrual cycle, Fountain said she expects the Church to step up and try to heal as Christ would.
+She compared these individuals to the biblical “woman having an issue of blood 12 years,” who many scholars believe suffered from a condition affecting her menstrual cycle, Fountain said she expects the Church to step up and try to heal as Christ would.

 “That’s such a great example to me of Christ reaching out to women and defying societal norms of the time,” Fountain said.
 “And saying, ‘I’m going to help you.
 And I don’t care what society says, you’re a daughter of God, and I love you, and let me heal you.’”